adobe/aem-experience-hub-ext-tpl/README.md

-# aem-experience-hub-ext-tpl
+# @adobe/generator-aem-experience-hub-ext-tp

+Extension template for AEM Experience Hub

-This is an Adobe Developer App Builder template for building AEM Experience Hub extensions.
+## What is an Adobe Developer App Builder Template?

+An Adobe Developer App Builder template is a collection of code and configuration that can be used to bootstrap an App Builder application.

+Your template, written in [Yeoman](https://yeoman.io), will run code that can install and edit files for an App Builder app.